AyhamJar/PVpanels-Cost-and-Power-Deducer/README.md

 # PVpanels-Cost-and-Power-Deducer
-A python code where the user enters the Solar Panels specifications required for an area, and it will calculate the expected outcome of Cost and Power generated.<br> <br>
+A python code where the user enters the Solar Panels specifications required for an area, and it will calculate the expected outcome of Cost and Power generated in consideration of zero-shading effect of the panels.<br> <br>

 Run the file `PVcalculate.py` <br>
 -----